 Tax minimization is such an important strategy in accumulating wealth that we wanted to give it its own section.
 When I started learning about how rich people amassed wealth, I realized that they try to minimize taxes as much as possible.
 Hence, the obsession of the rich with taxes and politics.
 Well, guess what?
 You shouldn’t overlook minimizing taxes as it could get you to early retirement faster.

 We do anything legally possible to lower our tax rates.
 One way for us to minimize our taxes is by maxing out our 401(k)s.
 That saves us a ton of money in taxes.
 How much in savings are we talking about here?
 We save at least $9,000 annually in taxes.
 That’s $9,000 more per year that is growing in our accounts tax-free.
-The icing on the cake are the dividends that get re-invested and continue to compound.
+The icing on the cake is the dividends that get re-invested and continue to compound.
 We might be able to withdraw this money tax-free or at a very low tax rate.
 That, of course, will depend on future tax laws.

 Another way to save on taxes is by investing in Roth IRAs.
 Roths are usually funded with after-tax dollars.
 You basically pay taxes now, if you feel that you’ll be in a higher tax bracket after retirement, therefore saving on taxes.